bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ### The Out-of-Band Console Property

 Because the sidebar is painted by a processor that shares nothing with the Linux side except the DDR4 memory controller, it **keeps running when Linux is dead**.
 When Ubuntu panics, when Xorg hangs, when the A53 cores livelock inside a kernel bug — none of it matters to the sidebar.
-The R5F core keeps reading telemetry and writing pixels, the DMA path keeps moving bytes to the framebuffer, and the DP controller keeps scanning it all out at 60Hz.
+R5 core 0 keeps reading telemetry and writing pixels, the DMA path keeps moving bytes to the framebuffer, and the DP controller keeps scanning it all out at 60Hz.

+More importantly, **the data the sidebar is displaying is still live**, because R5 core 1 is still running the hypercube.
+Telemetry keeps streaming into the thermal table, the LED panel keeps displaying an up-to-the-second thermal map, and any job that was in flight when Linux died keeps executing to completion on the compute nodes.
+See "Hypercube Controller: R5F Core 1" below for the full architecture — the short version is that Linux was never on the hypercube control path in the first place.

 The user experience of a crashed system becomes:

 - **Left side:** frozen desktop, last image before the crash
-- **Right side:** **still updating.** Still mirroring the LED panel in real time.
-Still showing live temperatures, TDMA state, card health.
-Still posting event messages ("14:47:12 KERNEL PANIC — general protection fault").
+- **Right side:** **still updating with live data.** Real thermal map from the 4,096 compute nodes, real temperatures, real TDMA state, real card health.
+Any in-flight StarC job keeps running to completion and the progress bar keeps climbing.
+The HUD posts a header reading `LINUX: DEAD (kernel panic at 14:47:12)` so there's no ambiguity about what happened, but everything else on the sidebar is current.

 This is exactly what enterprise servers call an **out-of-band management console**.
 IBM RSA, Dell iDRAC, HP iLO, Sun LOM — every major server vendor ships dedicated BMC silicon just to provide this feature, because the ability to see what's wrong *when the main OS can't tell you* is the difference between "five-hour remote debug session" and "oh, node 7 is on fire."
 Commercial servers pay hundreds of dollars of BOM cost for a dedicated BMC chip to get this.

-This board gets it for free because the PL is already on the other side of the DP controller's DMA port.
-The BMC functionality is a side effect of where the fabric happens to sit in the memory hierarchy.
+This board gets it for free because the PL is already on the other side of the DP controller's DMA port, and because the R5 cluster is on the other side of Linux entirely.
+The BMC functionality and the hypercube-survives-Linux-crash property are both side effects of where the fabric and the R5 cores happen to sit in the memory hierarchy.

 ### The 448×448 LED Mirror

 The top of the sidebar is a live mirror of the 64×64 front-panel LED display, scaled **7× exactly** to 448×448, centered in the 480-wide sidebar with a 16-pixel dark border on each horizontal edge.
 The integer scaling factor is deliberate: it's pixel-perfect with no interpolation artifacts, and the visible grid between upscaled pixels gives each LED a chunky, deliberate look.
 The 16-pixel border reads as a bezel around the mirrored display.

 **The critical detail is where the mirror source comes from.** It is not the "intended framebuffer" the host library last pushed — because the RP2040 on the front panel is not a dumb slave.
 It runs its own animations, plays local video (Bad Apple, a Doom demo, boot splashes, idle screensavers), and composites host overlays on top of local content.
-At any moment, the RP2040 might be lighting up pixels the host never pushed.
+At any moment, the RP2040 might be lighting up pixels the Zynq never pushed.
 The only way to know what is *actually* on the physical panel is to ask the RP2040 directly.

 So the mirror source is the **SPI MISO readback buffer**: every frame, the RP2040 streams its current framebuffer back to the Zynq over the LED SPI link's MISO line, along with a small status header (current mode, frame counter, underrun flag).
-The R5 reads that RX buffer in DDR4 every frame, applies the colormap LUT, and writes the scaled 7× mirror into the sidebar region of the DP framebuffer.
+R5 core 0 reads that RX buffer in DDR4 every frame, applies the colormap LUT, and writes the scaled 7× mirror into the sidebar region of the DP framebuffer.
 The mirror is always showing what the RP2040 *reports it is actually displaying*, which is ground truth by construction.

+Note that in thermal mode the RP2040 is displaying a framebuffer that was **produced by R5 core 1** (the hypercube controller), not by Linux.
+Core 1 applies the colormap to the live thermal table and writes the 64×64 image into the LED SPI TX buffer; the RP2040 then latches that frame for display and echoes it back on MISO.
+The mirror is therefore reflecting R5-rendered live telemetry, and Linux is not in the path.
+See the "Hypercube Controller: R5F Core 1" section below for the full rendering pipeline.

-See the "LED Display Pipeline" section below for the full bidirectional protocol.
+See the "LED Display Pipeline" section later in the document for the full bidirectional SPI protocol.
 The short version: the SPI link is full-duplex, MOSI carries Zynq commands and optional push-framebuffers, MISO carries the RP2040's authoritative current framebuffer, and the mirror reads from MISO.

 This matters because it means the mirror is *always correct in every mode*: